Information for Accepted Students

-If you’ve been chosen to be a UNC or NCCU Partners fellow, congratulations!
 The goal of the program is to introduce you to cutting-edge research in the fields of cancer biology or cancer-related Public Health, to provide you with a realistic view of graduate school and of research careers in these areas, and to help you prepare to apply to graduate school.
 We look forward to meeting with you at our Partners Boot Camp, where we will give you additional details about the program and discuss the expectations of the program staff and of your research mentors.
 You will receive information from program coordinators about your mentor assignments for this summer.
-Once you have this information, contact your mentor to get acquainted and to ask for readings to be done prior to the start of your arrival.
+Once you have this information, contact your mentor to get acquainted and to ask for any instructions to be completed prior to your arrival.

 PARKING AT UNC-CHAPEL HILL

-While you do not have to bring a car this summer, you may find a car convenient for grocery shopping and going to movies or other local sites.
 All cars parked on campus must display a parking permit issued by the UNC Department of Parking and Transportation.
-Parking rates for the summer have not been announced yet by the university; last summer the rate was $3.00/day.
 DO NOT plan on trying to park free of charge around campus; parking spots are scarce and vehicles illegally parked are ticketed ($30 – $50 for first offense) or towed.
 Please visit the UNC Transportation and Parking website for more information.

 PARKING AT NCCU